Rishadi Fauzi: Club career

-Sriwijaya FC
+Sriwijaya

 In 2014, Rishadi signed a contract with Sriwijaya by trial player.
 He made his league debut on 6 February 2014 in a match against Pelita Bandung Raya.

 Madura United

 In 2016, Rishadi signed a contract with Liga 1 club Madura United for 2016 Indonesia Soccer Championship A. Rishadi made his debut against Mitra Kukar in the ninth week 2016 ISC A and he made his first goal for Madura United in a 3–2 win over Mitra Kukar.

 Persebaya Surabaya

 In early 2017, Rishadi Fauzi was loaned to Persebaya Surabaya and played in Liga 2 competition.
 After several matches, his playing style as a center forward proved to be suitable for the team's needs.
 In the next season, Persebaya Surabaya along with coach Angel Alfredo Vera decided to sign him permanently.

 Mitra Kukar

 In 2019, Rishadi Fauzi signed a contract with Indonesian Liga 2 club Mitra Kukar.
 He made 17 league appearances and scored 2 goals for PSS Sleman.